 This massive migration from offices to houses, apartments, and coffee shops created many new cybersecurity challenges IT departments didn’t need to worry about when employees were working behind the organization’s firewall.

 Indeed, 91 percent of all global respondents surveyed for VMWare’s Global Threat Report said they’d seen an increase in cyber-attacks as a result of employees working from home.
 Since many employees are not going back to the office anytime soon, it’s important for organizations to understand and be able to solve the cybersecurity challenges of remote working.

 Phishing scams were responsible for approximately 90 percent of all breaches even before the outbreak of COVID-19, but they were considerably less likely to succeed when employees were using company devices and working from offices.

 In recent months, there has been a significant uptick in phishing emails involving money transfers and attempts to impersonate the target’s boss or coworker.
 Such emails take advantage of the fact that organizations now rely on email communication much more than they used to, and they often succeed because employees are too distracted when working from home to notice anything suspicious.

 What’s more, 73 percent of employees have not received remote working cybersecurity guidance, according to a survey of 6,000 employees by Kaspersky, which is especially considering that 27 percent have already received phishing emails related to COVID-19.

 To defend themselves against phishing scams, organizations need to invest in cybersecurity awareness programs to help employees understand that irresponsible behavior at home can have far-reaching consequences and even result in an organization-wide data breach.
-They also need to adjust their remote security policies so that employees don’t feel the need to find workarounds around them just to remain productive.
+They also need to adjust their remote security policies so that employees don’t need to find workarounds around them to remain productive.